 The theory: a tilted wheel contacts the road on the side of the tire where it’s like a cone.
 A truncated cone rather.
 Though it doesn’t look much like a cone let’s play along and let it be a cone if it wants.
 A cone when rolled travels in a circle.
 That being the case, bicycle wheels rolling on their sides acting like cones, instead of the wheels they really are, will travel in a circle turning the bike without tracking.
 Or so some claim.

-But cones lashed together with a frame are still eager to turn their own way, they are cones after all, stupid and stubborn to the end.
+Bet your bike doesn’t turn like that either.
+Still, cones lashed together with a frame are still eager to turn their own way, they are cones after all, stupid and stubborn to the end.
 Something has to give.
 In the case of an imaginary two-coned bicycle the weak point is whatever tread part has the least traction.
-(A good thing, too, or it'd be quite a mess — see above.)
 The Cones roll on the part with the most traction, the rest spinning and skidding along.
-If you do this long enough the taper wears away little by little, eventually becoming... a wheel.
+If you do this long enough the taper wears away little by little, eventually becoming… a wheel.
 Happily, bikes come with wheels from the git-go, saving you a lot of time and bother.
 In the end, a bicycle with two cones and parallel axles travels in a straight line.
 It does not turn.
-This may disappoint the cones, but that's life.
+This may disappoint the cones, but that’s life.

 So, while a tilted wheel riding on its side may act like a stupid, stubborn cone and turn, a bicycle is not just a wheel.
 It’s two wheels and a frame.
 You can get a two-coned bicycle to turn if one of the axles is allowed a steering rotation.
 But then that’s tracking, isn’t it?